Q: How to I implement AS_PATH prepending?

 A:

-First make sure Netflow is included in the IOS you are running.
-You might try one of the "show" commands given below, or use Cisco's Software Advisor tool (on the CCO website).
 Turn on CEF, and set up the flow parameters.
 Here we are sending Netflow packets in version 5 format to 10.1.2.3 on port 2003/UDP.
 For active connections, we're sending flow info every 1 minute, and we are sending the flow info on connections that have gone inactive every 15 seconds:

 ip flow-cache timeout active 1